coindxter/linshield/README.md

 <!-- Issues -->
 ## Issues
 For all issues, see [here.](https://github.com/coindxter/linshield/issues) Report issues as soon as they happen, they might get fixed.
-If they don't feel free to fix them yourself.
+If they don't, feel free to fix them yourself.